glaucogoncalves/nio/README.md

 Each student's assessment will be based on a holistic assessment across several activities, including: labs, tests, selected exercises and a final paper.

-* Assinments (50%): activities, practical exercises and others.
+* Assingments (50%): activities, practical exercises and others.
 * Final Paper (50%): a paper to be developed.

 ## Bibliography